EasterWorks/Cergs-Stealthchanger/README.md

 If you have any questions about necessary plugins or part designs, please reach out to the original creators (whom will be listed and credited when their content is used).
 I also HIGHLY recommend joining the public Stealthchanger Discord channel, link here: https://discord.gg/kXuEYBsa

+## How to Stealthchanger

+I have created a guide in this repo that covers all the steps I took from day 1 to fully-functional.
+You can find it here: https://github.com/EasterWorks/Cergs-Stealthchanger/blob/main/Hardware-And-Calibration.md

 ## Credits:
 Viesturz, "tapchanger"